shirhatti/EntityFramework.Docs/ef/saving/basic.md

 ---
 uid: saving/basic
 ---
+# Basic Save

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Basic Save

 Learn how to add, modify, and remove data using your context and entity classes.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/Basics/) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/Basics/) on GitHub.

 ## ChangeTracker & SaveChanges